PayOnce App

-I created PayOnce to consolidate all bills into one platform, reducing stress, saving time, and helping users avoid late payments and overdrafts by 20% within three months
+I designed PayOnce to consolidate all bills into a single platform, helping users reduce stress, save time, and avoid late payments and overdrafts.
+This resulted in a 20% reduction in missed payments within three months.

 Figma, Google Survey, Zoom, Optimal Workshop